 However, once you share a browser window with a site, you’re effectively giving that site a mirror.
 That site may now potentially see the results of other sites it summons, things it shouldn’t see.
 You no longer have that important web security mechanism in place.

-For example, take a user who doesn’t log out of his banking site before closing the tab.
-Say he shares his screen with a malicious web site shortly after.
+For example, take a user who doesn’t log out of their banking site before closing the tab.
+Say the user shares their screen with a malicious web site shortly after.
 That site could now launch deep-link account information URLs to popular banks in an iframe.
 Because the user is technically still logged into their bank, the malicious site may succeed in displaying personal account information.
 The site would need to flash this output on the screen only for a split second to capture it.
 A clever site may even wait to do so until the user is not looking or steps away (by checking for inactivity, or looking at the web camera, if shared).

 You run these risks only when a browser window is being shared, or when you share your whole screen with a browser window on it, so, again, only share these two things with sites you trust.
 Safe browsing!